6 Steps for Writing A Project Proposal! How Can x.doc Help You Close Clients Better?

 Informal Proposal

-Who said that proposals have to be formal and dull?
-Bringing warmth and individuality to the table is the informal proposal!
+Who said proposals have to be formal and dull?
+The informal proposal brings warmth and individuality to the table!
 Do you want to present a project in a casual, welcoming way while demonstrating your expertise?
 Your Informal Proposal may be the ideal fusion of professionalism and approachability with a dash of humor and a pinch of imagination.

 Say goodbye to stuffy protocol and welcome a proposal that seems more conversational than formal.
 Are you prepared to make a terrific first impression with a little informality?